 However, its key benefit will be the ability to personalize citizen-centric programs.
 Blending data from interaction with other back-end systems and social sentiment lets governments build an accurate profile of each citizen–their wants, needs and preferences–and tailor both service development and delivery to their individual requirements.

 Want to know more about how AI is transforming government?
-Read my new eBook, “Improving the Way Governments Work with AI,” to learn new ways global governments are leveraging this technology, and how your organization can, too.
+Read my new white paper to learn new ways global governments are leveraging this technology, and how your organization can, too.